 Wind turbine technicians often work full time.
 A wind turbine technician often starts as an apprentice.
 As they progress further into their career, they will receive higher pay.
 Many things may affect the salary for a technician.
 The location of where a technician is located, and how far they travel, may determine pay.
 A technician pay get paid hourly instead of an annual salary.
 These are all determining factors when deciding salary.

-Wind Turbine Technician Salary By State
+Average Wind Turbine Technician Annual Salary

 Wind Turbine Technician Career Outlook